brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-applications.md

 > Every new idea in this space, be it FlashAttention, GQA, ALiBI, RoPE or block-sparse patterns, contributes to one of two goals: 1.
 Making attention faster/leaner or 2.
 Enabling attention to capture needed information more efficiently.

 Implementing MHA efficiently is critical for both training and inference of large-scale AI models.
-The MHA mechanism is often a major contributor to the overall computation and memory usage in large Transformer networks; indeed training time can become very long dur to the quadratic cost complexity as models scale up in size.
+The MHA mechanism is often a major contributor to the overall computation and memory usage in large Transformer networks; indeed training time can become very long due to the quadratic cost complexity as models scale up in size.
+Naively computing MHA would involve multiple large matrix operations and memory-heavy steps: computing the $QK^T$ attention score matrix for each head (which for a sequence length $n$ is a huge $nxn$ matrix i.e. $O(n^2)$ operation), storing these scores, applying softmax, and then multiplying by the $V$ matrix.
+This could lead to significant memory bandwidth demand and under-utilization of compute units if not optimized.
+For example, the softmax computation is sequential, element-wise that does not fully leverage our GPU's parallel FMA units; and we will also need to read and write large intermediate matrices from high bandwidth memory (HBM).

 - **Fused Attention Kernels:**
 - **Leveraging Tensor Cores and Hardware Optimizations:**